James-Yu/LaTeX-Workshop/.github/ISSUE_TEMPLATE/bug-report.md

 ## Logs [Required]

 Please paste the whole log messages here, not parts of ones.
+The log should start with `Initializing LaTeX Workshop`.
 It is very important to identify problems.

 ### LaTeX Workshop Output [Required]